Sunshine Skies

 Before we get into the history of the aircraft, here are a couple of photos of the cockpit and cabin courtesy of Ron.

-Although several rows of seats have been removed, the passenger cabin essentially looks as it did when it was flying with PBA in the 1980s.
+Although several rows of seats had been removed, the passenger cabin essentially looked as it did when it was flying with PBA in the 1980s.

 Tom Braniff, president of Braniff Airways, ordered the company’s first DC-3s on August 29, 1939.
 He received delivery on the first four on December 17, 1939.
 Four more DC-3s were ordered by Mr. Braniff on March 21, 1940.
 These were delivered on June 20th with the first of the four being a DC-3A, serial number 2239, registered at that time as NC25666.
 The airplanes were initially used between Chicago, Kansas City, and Dallas.
 Below: NC25666 in Braniff colors during World War II.
 Photo courtesy of Ron Alexander.

 Braniff Airways operated NC25666, later registered as N25666, until April, 1953 when it was sold to Trans Texas Airways.
-TTA operated it throughout their route system for 15 years.
-Trans Texas operated N25666 from 1953 to 1968.
+TTA operated it throughout their route system from 1953 to 1968.
 TTA streamlined the aircraft by adding landing gear "speed-packs" and tighter engine cowlings.
 Photo courtesy of Ron Alexander.

 Trans Texas Airlines became Texas International and the airline sold N25666 to Tradewinds, Inc. (located in San Antonio) on February 4, 1969.
 Tradewinds sold it to Air Mid America in September, 1970.
 N25666 was sold yet again in 1971, this time to Air New England which operated the DC-3 for 6 years.
 It is pictured here at New Bedford, Massachusetts in June 1977.
 Photo by Bob Garrard.